The National Diabetes Repository unleashing the power of data to better understand those living with diabetes and transform diabetes self-management

 - Secure remote access in a Privacy compliant analytic environment = Privacy legislation satisfied and data security meets or exceeds ISO standards

-- Data across provincial boundaries = 4 provinces with over 100k patients living with diabetes
+- Multi-provincial data = 5 provinces with over 145K patients living with diabetes

 - Ability to collect Patient Reported data (PREMs and PROMs)